AnTi-ArT/pxt-gamma-LUT-test01-microbit/README.md

 ## How to use:
 - Import the github-url as Extension in makecode.calliope.cc or makecode.microbit.org
 - Look into "LED" -> "More"
-- Input takes your calculated value for the brighness.
+- Input takes your calculated value for the brightness.
 Or for single RGB channels.
 - Output gives a gamma corrected value that you can send to the LED.
 - "Gamma what?" - The eye does not percieve the linear values as "even".
 See, a LED with brightness "100" does not at all look half as bright as a "200" LED.
 Gamma correction simply scales down the values on a curve to make LEDs appear more "linear" to the eye.
 It also saves battery power.
 And your colors will look more colorfull, instead of just "white".
 - Based on this [Article by Adafruit](https://learn.adafruit.com/led-tricks-gamma-correction?view=all).
 I changed the lookup table slightly to use Gamma 2.2 and to have fewer "0"s at the beginning

 ## TODO

+- [ ] Research how to add translation.
+Calliope likes German...
 - [ ] Add a reference for your blocks here
 - [ ] Add "icon.png" image (300x200) in the root folder
 - [x] Add "- beta" to the GitHub project description if you are still iterating it.